 What sets them apart?

 The Dixson Collection contains an amazing array of material, from books and pamphlets to coins and rare colonial artworks.
-Sir William Dixson only began collecting Australiana in his mid-30s, on his return to Australia from Scotland in 1869.
+Sir William Dixson only began collecting Australiana in his 30s.
 From 1903 until his death aged eighty-two in 1952, as his income increased and his business requirements with his family’s tobacco company eased, Dixson’s leisure hours were given over to his consuming pursuit of building one of the world’s most extensive Australiana collections.